 For this recipe, I used equal parts coconut oil and coconut butter/cream.
 You could also use butter in place of the coconut oil as desired or use a mix of both.
 If I don’t make it myself (here’s the recipe), I buy coconut cream concentrate (coconut butter) from Amazon.

 BONUS: Drop one of these into a blender with a cup of coffee or tea for an instant pumpkin spice latte!

 Delicious pumpkin spice treats made with nutrient-rich coconut oil and coconut cream with fall inspired spices.
 These treats are easy to make and filling (and they can be made sugar free!).

 - Melt the coconut oil on stove over low heat.

 - Place melted coconut oil and coconut cream/butter in a blender.

 - Add spices and sweetener if using and blend until smooth.
 If you don't have a blender, you can melt all ingredients in a small saucepan to incorporate instead.

-- I store these in the fridge for up to two weeks (they would probably last longer since all ingredients are shelf stable, but I haven't personally tested them).
+- I store these in the refrigerator for up to two weeks.
+They would probably last longer since all ingredients are shelf stable, but I haven't personally tested them.